 In old wedding myths, it was bad luck to see the bride in her dress before the wedding ceremony.
 This dates back to the days when marriages were arranged and the bride and groom didn’t meet till the end of the aisle.
 It’s said that parents wanted to ensure the groom didn’t back out and call off the wedding.
-I mean.
-What??
+Queue cringe.
 We’re moving past these outdated trends in 2022 & beyond, okay?

 First, a note.
 Some photographers and videographers really like to make first looks a bit of a “production”.
 Meaning, they’ll have you either do it twice or they might be coaching you how to react in order to get a photo that fits in their portfolio.